 When you make it to the top of this section, you will have one of my favorite views.

-You then head around the backside of the big rock and walk on a narrow path along the rocks back.
-When you pass the small bridge, you will begin climbing down the rock which is fun and gives you adrenaline.
-This is the last section of the crazy hewn rocks so after this, you will be walking on a typical dirt path.
+You then head around the backside of the big rock and walk on a narrow path along the rock’s backside.
+When you pass the small bridge, you will begin climbing down the rock, which is fun and gives you adrenaline.
+This is the last section of the crazy hewn rocks, so after this, you will be walking on a typical dirt path again.

 The trail then heads behind another rock, and you get your last few glimpses of the High Peaks area before starting to head east and back to where you started.

-From the split, it is basically walking downhill on switchbacks and losing all of the altitudes that you gained on your way up.
+From the split, you are basically walking downhill on switchbacks and losing all of the elevation that you gained on your way up.

 Also, watch out for tarantulas here as I almost stepped on one while I was walking back to the car.